 Aside from different stages of funding and revenue growth, other distinctive characteristics differentiate a startup from a scaleup:

-We all have a stereotypical image of a20-year-old college dropout that goes on to become a billionaire, but the reality is the stark opposite of that.
+Experienced Leadership We all have a stereotypical image of a 20-year-old college dropout that goes on to become a billionaire, but the reality is the stark opposite of that.

 7 startup research found that scaleup founders largely had prior corporate experience under their belt.
 Many already had industrial, entrepreneurial experience, and academic degrees.
 Interestingly, a startup founding team is more likely to reach scaleup status, as opposed to just an individual founder.

 Scaleup founders typically have a research background and corporate experience that qualifies them as leaders of a particular discipline.
 The bulk of their qualities and abilities can't be learned from reading books or listening to leadership lectures, these are developed through years of experience.

 There are a few ingredients that every startup founder needs to be successful:

 Leading a scale-up requires added leadership foundations, a functional edge: a capability that’s difficult to copy has a broad market application – distinguishing the scaleup from the incumbents:

 A 2014 Deloitte report on scaleups in the UK showed that 61% of leaders said they'd grow faster if hiring specialists from established businesses was an option.
 85% of all active unicorns had at least one founder with extensive market expertise at the beginning of their journey, contributing to a comprehensive understanding of the target audience and the market.